gardener/gardener/docs/concepts/resource-manager.md

       ```

       This ensures that the (multiple) pods are scheduled across nodes on best-effort basis.
-      However, when the `high-availability-config.resources.gardener.cloud/failure-tolerance-type` annotation is set and NOT empty, then the `whenUnsatisfiable` is set to `DoNotSchedule` (which enforces the node-spread).

     - ... contains at least two zones, then the following is added: